-Blue as a topaz and encircled by majestic peaks, the massive Lake Tahoe straddles the California-Nevada border is a bucket-list essential.
-The 22-mile/35-kilometer-long lake can fill a record book with its statistics—it’s the 10th deepest lake in the world, second deepest in the U.S. after Crater Lake, and boasts 72 miles/116 kilometers of shoreline.
-It’s also one of the purest lakes in the world, with 99.99% purity, roughly the same as distilled water.
+Blue as a topaz and encircled by majestic peaks, the massive Lake Tahoe straddles the California-Nevada border and is a bucket-list essential.
+The 22-mile-long lake can fill a record book with its statistics: It’s the 10th deepest lake in the world, the second-deepest in the U.S. after Crater Lake, and boasts 72 miles of shoreline.
+It’s also one of the purest lakes in the world, with 99.99 percent purity, roughly the same as distilled water.

-But it’s not Tahoe’s numbers that one remembers after a visit.
+But of course, it’s not Tahoe’s numbers that one remembers after a visit.
 It’s the sights.
-An osprey diving into a ripple-less cove, a black bear drinking water at the lake’s edge, the setting sun lingering behind Mount Tallac, a rosy pink alpenglow lighting up snow-covered slopes.
+An osprey diving into a ripple-less cove, a black bear drinking water at the lake’s edge, the setting sun lingering behind Mount Tallac, a rosy-pink alpenglow lighting up snow-covered slopes.
 One look around—especially from drop-dead-gorgeous overlooks like Inspiration Point above Emerald Bay State Park—and it’s easy to see why travelers have been flocking to Lake Tahoe since the California Gold Rush.
 Thankfully, the locals take seriously the goal of preserving it all for future generations to enjoy—before visiting, make sure you read the region’s tips on how to experience it in a sustainable way.

 Small towns dot Tahoe’s shoreline, offering year-round charm.
 On the North Shore, Kings Beach wears a kick-back-and-relax vibe, especially on summer days when families and friends populate the sun-drenched sand at Kings Beach State Recreation Area.
 Watch your kids build sand castles, or just throw down a beach towel and rip through that novel you’ve been meaning to read.
 Dozens of family-run motels and casual eateries make it possible to spend your entire vacation in this beach town and never wipe the sand off your feet.

 If winter is your season, Tahoe has you covered with more than a dozen alpine resorts.
 Carve it up at the heavy-hitters—Heavenly, Palisades Tahoe (formerly Squaw Valley Alpine Meadows), Northstar—or skip over to smaller, more intimate ski hills like Homewood or Donner Ski Ranch.
 The fluffy white stuff usually starts falling in late November, and in some years, the spring melt holds off until June.